 Some less noticable improvements:

 Note: The GLSL shaders have not been tested extensively on all video cards!
-I have an NVidia card so that tends to work the best.
-If your video card is ATI or Intel based, then you'll likely need to override the default rendering mode with one of the following:
+I have an NVidia card so that tends to work best.
+If you have an old ATI or Intel based video card, you may need to override the default rendering mode with one of the following:

 "pnd3d /arbasm" is still full GPU acceleration and quality, but older style shader code.
 It may work in some cases.

 "pnd3d /cpu" is CPU-based emulation code.
 It should work on all machines.
-The CPU code is actually not too slow, but it does lack the highest quality texture-mapping.
+The CPU code is actually not too slow, but it does lack the highest quality texture-mapping (i.e. nearest+mipmap instead of trilinear filtering).